Check if your property is at risk of flooding: Risk of flooding from reservoirs .

 Sirens, installed to warn of river flooding across the Upper Calder Valley, will be activated.

 Keep informed.
-Up-to-date information on the current status of the river Calder is available online, visit: Flood warnings, or phone: 0845 988 1188 (Floodline).
+Up-to-date information on flood warnings in West Yorkshire is available online, visit: Flood Warnings or phone: 0345 988 1188 (Floodline).

 If there is a reservoir emergency, you may be alerted in one or more of the following ways:

 - Emergency services in your area may knock on your door or use a loudhailer system.
 You may be given an evacuation card which will give you specific advice about where you should go;

 - Helicopter Skyshout (public address system) warnings may be given;